-In compliance with Title VI of the Civil Rights Act of 1964 (Title VI), Rhodes College does not permit discrimination on the basis of race, color, or national origin in any program or activity receiving Federal financial assistance.
-Students who believe they have been discriminated against in violation of Title VI should contact the Title VI coordinators, the Chief Human Resources Officer or the Vice President for Finance and Business Affairs.
-Student complaints related to sexor gender-based discrimination or harassment, or sexual misconduct are governed by Title IX of the Civil Rights Act of 1964 and are processed accordingly.
+In compliance with Title VI of the Civil Rights Act of 1964 (Title VI), Rhodes College does not permit discrimination based on race, color, or national origin in any program or activity receiving Federal financial assistance.
+Students who believe they have been discriminated against in violation of Title VI should contact the Vice President for Student Life.
+Student complaints related to sex- or gender-based discrimination or harassment, or sexual misconduct are governed by Title IX of the Civil Rights Act of 1964 and are processed accordingly by the Director of Institutional Equity & Title IX.